Hoekz/JS-TDD-201/Patterns/module-patterns.md

 It is worth noting that this implementation does not include detection of circular dependencies, which would result in a call stack overflow, but most existing systems should be able to warn you about this.

+### Engine: Reset

+Finally, we have a [reset](/Patterns/injection/engine.js#L31-43) function that allows us to remove all calculated values and optionally remove all registered modules as well.
+We then expose all 3 of these functions.